jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 ![All months](/assets/images/post4_NVPower_all_hourly.png)

-One key result of this analysis is that solar generation in the winter can only generate about **half as much** electricity per day as in the summer, for two reasons.
+One key result of this analysis is that solar plants in the winter can only generate about **half as much** electricity per day as in the summer, for two reasons.

 1. The maximum generation per hour is **higher in the summer** due to the higher angle of the sun in the sky (approaching the maximum physical output).
 Full sun in December generates only ~77% as much power as full sun in June.